 If you want to experience a really cold winter, it is also advisable to visit ice floes in northern Hokkaido (Abashiri, Monbetsu, Shiretoko Urotro Rausu).

 From the beginning of February to around the middle of March, you can see ice drift from Siberia on the coast of northern Hokkaido every year.

-What I would like to recommend most is to take a dedicated sightseeing boat and sightsee ice.
+What I would like to recommend most is to take a dedicated sightseeing boat to see the ice.

-In Abashiri etc., you can also look down on drift ice from the hill.
-The sea covered with drift ice, the waves disappeared, it is very quiet.
-A majestic, fantastic scenery will fascinate you.
+In Abashiri etc., you can also look down on drift ice from a hill.
+When the sea is covered with drift ice and the waves are calm it is very quiet.
+The majestic, fantastic scenery will fascinate you.

-However, the temperature drops to around freezing point 20 degrees so it is very cold.
-Especially when the wind is strong, you can experience a very cold winter as you wish!
+However, the temperature drops to between freezing point and 20 degrees so it is very cold.
+Especially when the wind is strong, you can experience a very cold winter if you wish!
 Please make sure to wear a lot of clothes!

 Experience Onsen (Hot Spring) in the world of snow

 If you are going to travel Japan in winter, I also recommend that you experience hot springs.
 Your body will probably get very cold in the cold outdoors.
 The hot springs will warm your body.

 On the Japanese archipelago, hot springs are gushing here and there.
 Go to the famous hot spring resorts and stay in a hotel or traditional Japanese accommodation (inn) and enjoy the hot spring.